-FVP405: Video Editing and Post Production (3 credits, 48hrs)
+FVP405: Video Editing and Post Production

 This part of the course begins the construction phase, taking the script or story, and the footage shot to put it all together.
 Students use the industry standard cloud-based video editing software to edit and produce a working project and learn all aspects of the post-production process.